Written by Zahra (she/her), student, and Engineering staff

-What you need to know about the optional video interview
+What you need to know about the online video interview

-In the past couple of years, the Faculty of Engineering at Waterloo has added an optional online video interview to the application process.
-Although it’s optional, it’s really important that you attempt it and try your best.
+The Faculty of Engineering at Waterloo has an online video interview which is required for Software Engineering applicants and highly recommended for all other applicants.
+Although it’s optional for admission (unless you’re applying to Software Engineering), it’s really important that you attempt it and try your best.

 The interview score is added to your admission average so even a bad interview improves your chance of being admitted.
 Most students lack experience with interviews and are nervous.
 The reviewers are trained to focus more on the content of the interview versus how you present yourself.

-So now that I’ve (hopefully) convinced you to do the video interview, you’re probably wondering how you can be successful.
+So now that I’ve (hopefully) convinced you to do the video interview even if it’s not required for the engineering program you applied to, you’re probably wondering how you can be successful.
 Not to worry, I’m here to help.

 What do you do, and how do you do it?

 I should start by explaining the procedure — it’s fairly simple.
-You’ll only be asked two questions.
+You’ll be asked 1-3 questions, depending on the program you applied to.
 You’ll be given time to prepare an answer, and finally, you’ll respond while your webcam and microphone record your answer.
+Check out the online video interview webpage for more information about what question(s) to expect.

 This can sound intimidating at first but realize that it’s much easier than a “real-life” interview, where you have to answer questions without much (or any) prep time.
 And think about it this way: if you get accepted to Engineering here, you’ll have to undergo a similar process anyway (but in real-life) because of Waterloo's co-op program.